brweaver/DragonLife/README.md

 - Side-scrolling
 - Transparency in the sprite?

+Learnings:
+World 1-1 from Super Mario Bros is 211x14 blocks.
+Mario is 1 block.

 Goals 10/21/2024:
 - Added basic "Pig" class--start of a Sprite extension for game characters / objects.